- Primary position:

 Areas where I can offer postgraduate supervision:

-Modern British politics and culture; Victorian evolution and historiography; history of museums and arts broadcasting.
+Modern British politics and culture; Victorian evolution and historiography; history of museums and arts broadcasting; history of the oil industry.

-Current theses in progress include a study of the Southwark Mint, the largest of the late seventeenth-/early eighteenth-century London sanctuaries for debtors; the reputation and legacy of Alfred Russel Wallace, the co-discoverer of the theory of natural selection; poses plastiques and "living pictures" (i.e. tableaux vivants) in 1890s music hall.
+Current theses in progress include a study of the Southwark Mint, the largest of the late seventeenth-/early eighteenth-century London sanctuaries for debtors; the reputation and legacy of Alfred Russel Wallace, the co-discoverer of the theory of natural selection; poses plastiques and "living pictures" (i.e. tableaux vivants) in Victorian music hall; libertarian conservatism in High Victorian Britain.